8 real life examples of good customer service in retail, from companies large and small

-There are a number of reasons to shop online: to save time, avoid crowds, do comparison shopping… whatever the reason, nearly all US consumers have purchased items on-line at one time or another.
+There are a number of reasons to shop with online retailers: to save time, avoid crowds, do comparison shopping… whatever the reason, nearly all US consumers have purchased items on-line at one time or another.

-I’m not always happy about this since I prefer to avoid certain brands (I’ve actually stopped ordering on-line from this retailer for that reason).
+I’m not always happy about this since I prefer to avoid some brands (I’ve actually stopped ordering from certain online retailers for that specific reason).
 A phone call, text, or e-mail asking if it would be okay to substitute out-of-stock items with other brands would have been appreciated.